epfl-ada/ada-2023-project-nada2023/docs/index.md

 ## Introduction

 Welcome to our detailed exploration of the fascinating world of movies.
-In this project, we dive deep into the CMU Movie Dataset, combined with IMdBs box office data ([**BoxOfficeMojo.com**](https://www.boxofficemojo.com/)) unraveling the intricate factors that contribute to the international success of films.
+In this project, we dive deep into the CMU Movie Dataset, combined with IMdB's box office data ([**BoxOfficeMojo.com**](https://www.boxofficemojo.com/)) unraveling the intricate factors that contribute to the international success of films.
 Our journey through this dataset is not just about numbers and charts; it's a story about how movies transcend borders and cultural barriers to captivate audiences worldwide.

 We examine various elements such as genre preferences, box office trends, and the impact of production countries on a movie's global appeal.
 By combining statistical analysis with insightful visualizations, we aim to provide a comprehensive understanding of what makes a movie resonate internationally.